 In the long run, air travel might not change as drastically as you might think.
-But there are still some things that airlines will most likely do away with or significantly scale down in the short term.
+But some of the short-term changes are still in full effect.

-In addition, many airlines are financially strapped right now, and large changes just aren’t economically viable.
+Many airlines are financially strapped right now, and large changes just aren’t economically viable.
 Airlines are taking this time to address immediate concerns and even get rid of things that may not have been the most cost-effective to begin with.
-Here are some things Keyes does think you won’t be able to do on airplanes anymore.
+“They took these measures to be cautious, and then when they realized they were saving money, they continued to implement them,” says Orlando.
+“They’ve had a really rough year and they’re working to save money in any way they can.”
+Here are some things Orlando, as well as Scott’s Cheap Flights founder Scott Keyes, do think you won’t be able to do on airplanes anymore.

 Board without a mask